CianMRoche/CianMRoche.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Cian (pronounced: "k"+"ian", pronouns: he/him) and I’m currently pursuing a PhD in astrophysics at Massachusetts Institute of Technology, supervised by prof. Lina Necib.
-You can find me in the MIT Kavli Institute for Astrophysics and Space Research :)\\
+Hi, I’m Cian (pronounced: "k"+"ian", pronouns: he/him) and I’m currently pursuing a PhD in physics at Massachusetts Institute of Technology.
+You can find me in the MIT Kavli Institute for Astrophysics and Space Research, room 37-624 :)

-Here's a high-level overview of the areas I'm interested in:
+### Here's a high-level overview of the areas I'm interested in:

-gravitation, particle physics, cosmology, machine learning, big data
+* Gravitation
+* Particle physics
+* Cosmology
+* Machine learning
+* High-performance computing and big data
+* Multi-messenger astronomy

-and where those fields interact.\\
+and where those fields interact.

+### What's on this website?
-On this website you’ll find some things I've worked on in the past few years, some thoughts on ethics, a CV, and pictures of some adventures I've found myself on.
+Some things I've worked on in the past few years, some thoughts on ethics, a CV, and pictures of some adventures I've found myself on.
+See below.